wevm/viem/site/docs/introduction.md

 Maintaining a low bundle size is critical when building web applications.
 End users should not be required to download a module of over 100kB in order to interact with Ethereum.
 On a slow 3G mobile network loading a 100kB library would take at least **two seconds** (plus additional time to establish an HTTP connection).

-viem adopts a minimalist modular architecture to achieve a bundle size of 24kB (~300ms loading time on a slow 3G network).
+viem adopts a minimalist modular architecture to achieve a bundle size of [27kB](https://bundlephobia.com/package/viem).
 Furthermore, viem is tree-shakable, meaning only the modules you use are included in your final bundle.

 <div class="h-4"></div>
 <img src="/bundle-size.svg" />